Last Updated on

 We also love Black Mountain for its proximity to Catawba Falls, which is just under 10 miles away!
 Oh, and don’t forget about Oak and Grist, which is one of our favorite distilleries in North Carolina!

 Banner Elk, Blowing Rock, and neighbor Boone are a few of the best mountain towns and all within a short drive of each other.
-We love visiting Blowing Rock for its downtown and the amazing scenery that surrounds it.
+We love visiting Blowing Rock for its downtown and the amazing scenery (including hikes and waterfalls) that surrounds it.

 You can come for The Blowing Rock, shopping, their awesome restaurants, and walks around Moses H Cone Memorial Park.
 Or you can use Blowing Rock as your base for exploring the Blue Ridge Parkway, Grandfather Mountain, and more.